adding-a-web-handler-endpoint by microbus-io

 ```

-Append the stubs at the bottom of the file.
+Append the following methods at the end of `myserviceapi/client.go`.

-- If the method of the endpoint is anything other than `ANY`, omit the `method` argument and instead hardcode it as the argument of `pub.Method`
+- If the method of the endpoint is anything other than `ANY`, omit the `method` argument of the stub and use `pub.Method(MyWeb.Method)` instead of `pub.Method(method)` - reference the endpoint's `Method` field rather than hardcoding a string literal

-- If the method is `GET`, `HEAD`, `OPTIONS`, or `TRACE` which don't support a body, omit the `body` argument and the `pub.Body` option and adjust the comment appropriately
+- If the method is `GET`, `HEAD`, `OPTIONS`, or `TRACE` which don't support a body, omit the `body` argument and the `pub.Body` option and remove the lines about body serialization from the doc comment

 ```go